-- The Novice Class is the "learning" class and, as soon as possible the Novice driver shall be moved to the Honda/Jr. Animal/Jr 160 classes in order to avoid "Professional" Novice drivers. - A Novice driver must participate in at least three events before graduating to a competitive (Honda/Jr. Animal/Jr. 160) class. - It is suggested that the Novice Committee (See Article 3, Section 2 on Page 10) holds a small ceremony to make the advancement of a driver into the Honda/Jr. Animal/Jr. 160 Classes.
+- 1. The Novice Class is the "learning" class and, as soon as possible the Novice driver shall be moved to the Honda/Jr. Animal/Jr 160 classes in order to avoid "Professional" Novice drivers. - A Novice driver must participate in at least three events before graduating to a competitive (Honda/Jr. Animal/Jr. 160) class.

-- At graduation (QMA Home Club) the driver's logbook shall be validated with the date of graduation. - 4(A).
+- It is suggested that the Novice Committee (See Article 3, Section 2 on Page 10 holds a small ceremony to make the advancement of a driver into the Honda/Jr. Animal/Jr. 160 Classes. - At graduation (QMA Home Club) the driver's logbook shall be validated with the date of graduation.

+4(A).
 The Club President shall be notified of all graduating Novices by their Novice Committee.

-The Club President will then notify the National Secretary within 30 days. - 4(B).
-A validated Novice move up certificate will be accepted in Honda /Jr. Animal/Jr. 160 classes. - On the first day of competition in the Honda 120 /Jr. Animal/Jr. 160 class, the new driver shall be entered in all races at the back of the pack for which they qualified, regardless of qualifying position. - 6.
-All graduating novice drivers shall be on probation for three events. - Once a Novice is graduated to Honda 120/ Jr. Anima/Jr. 160 and completes his/her probationary period, they may not be returned to the Novice class for any reason. - 7(A).
-EXCEPTION: If there is a lapse in the participation of a driver, they may be moved back to Novice for a trial period, at the discretion of the Club Novice Committee.
+- 4(B).
+A validated Novice move up certificate will be accepted in Honda /Jr. Animal/Jr. 160 classes. - 5.
+On the first day of competition in the Honda 120 /Jr. Animal/Jr. 160 class, the new driver shall be entered in all races at the back of the pack for which they qualified, regardless of qualifying position.

+6. All graduating novice drivers shall be on probation for three events.

+Once a Novice is graduated to Honda 120/ Jr. Anima/Jr. 160 and completes his/her probationary period (3 Race events), they may not be returned to the Novice class for any reason.

+7(A).
+EXCEPTION: If there is a lapse in the participation of a driver, the Driver may return to Novice by request and only with majority approval of the club board and the Club Novice Committee.

-ARTICLE 7 RACING RULES AND PROCEDURES
+RACING RULES AND PROCEDURES